jcolinhill/pyilc/README.md

 python pyilc/main.py sample_input.yaml
 ```

-We have included a sample input file `pyilc_input_example_Fiona.yml` (Fiona to-do: change this name) which serves as documentation of the different input options.
+We have included a sample input file `pyilc_input_example_general.yaml`, which serves as documentation of the different input options.
 The main ones are described here.

 We go into detail about the input and output structure below.
 In general, an input file will contain a list of input frequency maps on which the NILC is to be performed, along with a path specifying what directory the output should be saved in and a prefix and suffix to save the products with.